PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 ## 1) Flow
 In positive psychology, [flow](https://www.sciencedirect.com/topics/psychology/flow-theory) is considered to a mental state in which a person is fully immersed; fully focussed; fully involved and fully enjoying a given activity.
 Essentially, it's a form of complete absorbtion into the activity: all that matters and all the mind is involved in is the activity and it's relevant elements.
-That's what it means to be in the flow!
+That's what it means to "be in the flow"!

 **Do the full LinkedIn Learning course below and save the certificate to your github and evidence it in your learning- and worklog**